adhearsion/adhearsion-website/docs/source/call-controllers.md

 The most important section is the following block, which specifies how the menu will be constructed and handled.

 The #match method takes an Integer, a String, a Range or any number of them as the required input(s) for the match payload to be executed.
 The last argument to a #match is either the name of a CallController, which will be invoked, or a block to be executed.
-Matched input is passed in to the associated block, or to the controller through it instance variable @options[:extension].
+Matched input is passed in to the associated block, or to the controller through its metadata (Controller#metadata[:extension]).

 \#menu executes the payload for the first exact unambiguous match it finds after each input or timing out.
 In a situation where there might be overlapping patterns, such as 10 and 100, #menu will wait for timeout after the second digit.

-Internally, the state machine has been re-implemented without using exceptions as a mean for flow control, which was previously a concern for #menu usage in begin..rescue blocks.

 \#timeout, #invalid and #failure replace #on_invalid, #on_premature_timeout and #on_failure.
 These methods only accept blocks as payload, but it is still possible to make use of another CallController by using #pass or #invoke within the block.

 \#invalid has its associated block executed when the input does not possibly match any pattern. #timeout block is run when time expires before or between input digits, without there being at least one exact match. #failure runs its block when the maximum number of tries is reached without an input match.

 Execution of the current context resumes after #menu finishes.
-If you wish to jump to an entirely different controller, #pass can be used. #menu will return :failed if failure was reached, or :done if a match was executed.
+If you wish to jump to an entirely different controller, #pass can be used.

+\#menu will return an [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to #ask.

 ## Recording